One Game for the Price of Two

 - The game also hilariously inverts the trope in MMBN4, making you play the game over 3 times to get everything you need.
 In theory this made one game much longer in comparison since you got three times the play time.
 It even looked so, since there are 6 plotline bosses you can fight, with 2 completely new ones with their own side quests on each rotation.
 In practice, however, this was anything but fun, as apart from the 2 side scenarios (which are rather short and comprised about 20% of the overall game) everything else was the exact same, and while the enemies also leveled up through each run, they only got more HP and attacking power, rarely adapting their strategy.
 Effectively you invested three times the playtime for the same thing over and over again.

 - Battle Network 4 also involved a rare chip called the Z-Saver.
 This chip can only be obtained by linking up your game boy to a Mega Man Zero 3 game.
-However, each Zero 3 cartridge only contained one copy of the Z-Saver chip, meaning that not only did you have to find another game, you'd also have to find one that hasn't been tapped of it's chip (making rental store copies completely worthless, as their chips have already been gutted and put into their own Battle Network games).
-This basically meant that if you wanted the chip, you HAD to buy another game.
+However, each Zero 3 cartridge only contained one copy of the Z-Saver chip, meaning that not only did you have to find another game, you'd also have to find one that hasn't been tapped of its chip (making rental store copies completely worthless, as their chips have already been gutted and put into their own Battle Network games).
+This basically meant that if you wanted the chip, you had to buy another game.

-- Made worse (or better, depending on view) that said game is of a completely different genre (and a very hardcore interation of said genre to booth!), so while it is vastly different and thus is not "more of the same", it also means that there were good chances that Battle Network players wouldn't enjoy the needed game at all.
+- Made worse (or better, depending on view) that said game is of a completely different genre (and a very hardcore iteration of said genre to booth!), so while it is vastly different and thus is not "more of the same", it also means that there were good chances that Battle Network players wouldn't enjoy the needed game at all.

 - Mega Man Star Force is One Game for the Price of Three.
 However, through Wi-fi, you could get the benefits of all three games, making the differences effectively the high-end cards and one boss.
 Star Force 2 plays with this, with three versions consolidated into two distinct cartridges (Zerker x Ninja and Zerker x Saurian; at the title screen, you choose whether you play Zerker or your cartridge version, and each version has its own save file).
 Star Force 3 is back to just two versions.

 - Demikids, aka Shin Megami Tensei: Devil Children.
-Like in the The Legend of Zelda Oracle games, the story is different depending on what version you play.
+Like in The Legend of Zelda Oracle games, the story is different depending on what version you play.